This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 For any content issues please Contact Us.

-The lawsuit filing process for cerebral palsy cases in Kentucky may seem daunting at first, but armed with the right knowledge and an expert lawyer, you’ll have a fighting chance in obtaining justice.
+The lawsuit filing process for cerebral palsy cases in Kentucky may seem daunting, but armed with the right knowledge and an expert lawyer, you’ll have a fighting chance in obtaining justice.
 If your child was harmed due to medical mistakes or if they’ve been discriminated against, it’s important to have a basic understanding of the legal steps you need to take.